mailming/AutoHero/HERO_WARS_API_DOCUMENTATION.md

 **Enemy Defense Slots:**
 - `enemySlots` (object): Map of slot IDs (1-40) to slot defense information
-  - Slot IDs 1-20 are hero battles
-  - Slot IDs 21-40 are titan battles
   - Each slot contains:
     - `team` (array): Array of team members (heroes or titans)
       - Each team member is an object with position key ("1", "2", etc.)